 Approximately 67% of businesses don’t have a strategy in place to prevent or win back churning customers.
 Are you one of them?

-Losing customers is a natural part of business, you can’t win them all as they say.
-When customers churn though, both revenue and profit takes a hit.
-Re-acquisition costs also rise as a result in an attempt to get them back.
+Losing customers is a natural part of business; you can’t win them all, as they say.
+When customers churn, though, both revenue and profit take a hit.
+Re-acquisition costs also rise as a result of an attempt to get them back.

 Without these in place, you may be losing out on customers that you could otherwise keep.
-Ahead, you will learn why your customers might be churning, and how you can fix it them with proven techniques.
+Ahead, you will learn why your customers might be churning and how you can fix it for them with proven techniques.

 Engage and ask for feedback